HCG Blood Pregnancy Test: How It Works & How To Detect Results

 hCG Blood Test Results: False Positives And False Negatives

-It may be possible to get false results from an hCG test similar to urine or home pregnancy tests.
+It may be possible to get false results from an hCG test similar to a urine pregnancy test at home.

 • False-negative pregnancy test result: In this case, the test result shows negative, but you are pregnant.
 It may happen if the test is taken too early, before there is enough hCG produced in the blood.
 Medications or harmful habits such as smoking and drinking alcohol may also give a false-negative test result (13).